Bizzaro/x230-osx/README.md

 --------------------------------------------------------------------------------------------
 ### Install
-1. Follow tonymacx86 unibeast steps to make your USB.
+1. Follow tonymacx86 Unibeast steps to make your USB.
+(I don't personally use MultiBeast)
 2. Mount EFI partition of USB with EFI Mounter v3 (tonymacx86)
 3. Copy Kexts to Kexts folder on the EFI partition
 4. Change BIOS settings (settings key is F1)